nss-sapphire-elephants/WorkforceManagement/README.md

 ![alt text](https://i.imgur.com/z0rFYz0.png)

 ### Description
-With our app you can:
+Bangazon Workforce Management supports an HR department with hiring, equipment allocation and personal development opportunities within the Bangazon company.

 ### 1. Employee

  ##### GET
-Given an HR employee wants to view employees
-When the employee clicks on the Employees item in the navigation bar Then all current employees should be listed with the following information
+Given an HR employee wants to view employees when the employee clicks on the "Employees" item in the navigation bar, all current employees should be listed with the following information:

 1. First name and last name
 2. Department

  ##### POST
-Given the user is viewing the list of employees
-When the user clicks the Create New link
-Then a form for be displayed on which the following information can be entered
+Given the user is viewing the list of employees when the user clicks the "Create New link" hyperlink, a form for will be displayed on which the following information can be entered:

 1. First name
 2. Last name